 - Educate your staff.
 Most errors occur due to staff not paying close enough attention to what they are doing, or not knowing what information is required for compliance.
 Take the time to educate your staff on proper documentation habits, correct coding and billing practices, as well as what to do should they have questions on how to proceed.
 Highly educated staff are much more likely to have fewer errors and reach out to leadership should they run into any problems.

 - Make sure you have the right technology.
 All home health EHRs offer some type of clinical documentation capability, but depth and accuracy are key.
 You must utilize an EHR system that ensures every required assessment question is answered, that a unique plan of care is outlined clearly and meets the needs of the patient, and that every activity is documented against the plan of care.
 This must then flow seamlessly to coding and billing for proper reimbursement.
-Without this level of detail and structure, you are very likely to find themselves struggling to provide the supporting documentation required by today’s regulatory environment.
+Without this level of detail and structure, you are very likely to find yourselves struggling to provide the supporting documentation required by today’s regulatory environment.

 At HEALTHCAREfirst, our EHR capabilities are built to withstand the highest degrees of scrutiny.
 We aren’t here to make false promises – regulatory compliance is always difficult.
 We’re here to partner with you to make your path to compliance as simple as possible by delivering everything that you need in one, comprehensive system backed by superior support and service.